 We originally incorporated in 1955 and, following the July 2021 continuance to the jurisdiction of the Province of Ontario, are governed by the Business Corporations Act (Ontario).
-Our principal executive office is located at 4221 W. Boy Scout Boulevard Suite 400, Tampa, Florida, United States 33607.
+Our principal executive office is located at 1150 Assembly Dr. Suite 800, Tampa, Florida, United States 33607.

-Primo is a leading pure-play water solutions provider in North America and Europe.
-Primo operates largely under a recurring razor/razorblade revenue model.
-The razor in Primo's revenue model is its industry leading line-up of sleek and innovative water dispensers, which are sold through major retailers and online at various price points or leased to customers.
-The dispensers help increase household penetration, which drives recurring purchases of Primo's razorblade offering.
+Primo is a leading pure-play water solutions provider in North America and Europe and generates approximately \$2.2 billion in annual revenue.
+Primo operates largely under a recurring revenue model in the large format water category (defined as 3 gallons or greater).
+This business strategy is commonly referred to as "razor-razorblade" because the initial sale of a product creates a base of users who frequently purchase complementary consumable products.
+The razor in Primo's revenue model is its industry leading line-up of innovative water dispensers, which are sold through approximately 10,000 retail locations and online at various price points.
+The dispensers help increase household and business penetration which drives recurring purchases of Primo's razorblade offering or water solutions.
 Primo's razorblade offering is comprised of Water Direct, Water Exchange, and Water Refill.
-Through its Water Direct business, Primo delivers sustainable hydration solutions across its 22-country footprint direct to the customer's door, whether at home or to commercial businesses.
-Through its Water Exchange and Water Refill businesses, Primo offers pre-filled and reusable containers at over 13,000 locations and water refill units at approximately 22,000 locations, respectively.
-Primo also offers water filtration units across its 22-country footprint representing a top five position.
+Through its Water Direct business, Primo delivers sustainable hydration solutions across its 21-country footprint direct to customers, whether at home or to businesses.
+Through its Water Exchange business, customers visit retail locations and purchase a pre-filled bottle of water.
+Once consumed, empty bottles are exchanged at our recycling center displays, which provide a ticket that offers a discount toward the purchase of a new bottle.
+Water Exchange is available in approximately 17,500 retail locations.
+Through its Water Refill business, customers refill empty bottles at approximately 23,500 self-service refill drinking water machines.
+Primo also offers water filtration units across its 21-country footprint.

 Primo's water solutions expand consumer access to purified, spring and mineral water to promote a healthier, more sustainable lifestyle while simultaneously reducing plastic waste and pollution.
 Primo is committed to its water stewardship standards and is proud to partner with the International Bottled Water Association in North America as well as with Watercoolers Europe, which ensure strict adherence to safety, quality, sanitation and regulatory standards for the benefit of consumer protection.
-During 2020, our U.S. operations achieved a carbon neutral certification under the Carbon Neutral Protocol, an international standard administered by Natural Capital Partners.
-This certification is in addition to the certifications in our European operations where we have maintained carbon neutrality for the past ten consecutive years in many of our markets.
+Environmental stewardship is a part of who we are, and we have worked to progressively achieve carbon neutrality throughout our organization.
+Our European operations have maintained carbon neutrality for more than eleven years, and our U.S. operations achieved carbon neutral certification in 2020 under the CarbonNeutral Protocol, an international standard administered by Climate Impact Partners.
 In 2021, the Company achieved carbon neutrality on a global basis.
 In late 2021, Primo announced its planned exit from the North American small-format retail water business.
-This business is relatively small and uses predominantly single-use plastic bottles.
-The exit from this category is estimated to reduce production of plastic water bottles by more than 400 million, annually, while also improving overall margins.
-The exit is anticipated to be completed by the middle of 2022.
+This business was relatively small and used predominantly single-use plastic bottles.
+The exit from this category is estimated to reduce single-use retail water bottles from our production environment by more than 400 million, annually, while also improving overall margins.
+The exit was completed during the second quarter of 2022.